drewt/Telos/README.md

 Running
 -------

+Telos requires an initial RAM disk to be loaded by the bootloader.
+To generate an initrd, run as root:

+    # make initrd.img

+Then Telos may be run in QEMU or loaded by a multiboot-compliant bootloader.
-To run the kernel in QEMU,
+To run Telos in QEMU, a script is provided:

     $ ./qemu